subbaiyanparthiban/churn-prediction/README.md

 - **data/**
   - **raw/** – Original dataset (unchanged)
-  - **processed/** – Cleaned and feature-engineered data
+  - **processed/** – Model-ready customer-level features
 - **notebooks/**
   - **01_eda.ipynb** – Exploratory Data Analysis
   - **02_feature_engineering.ipynb** – Feature creation
-  - **03_modeling.ipynb** – Model training and evaluation
+  - **03_modeling.ipynb** – Modeling, tuning, and evaluation
-- **src/**
-  - **preprocessing.py** – Data cleaning and transformations
-  - **train.py** – Model training pipeline
-  - **evaluate.py** – Model evaluation and metrics
-- **README.md** – Project documentation
+- **README.md**
-- **requirements.txt** – Python dependencies
+- **requirements.txt**

 ---

-## 💼 Business Use Case

-The model output can be used to:
-- Identify high-risk customers proactively
-- Trigger personalized retention offers
-- Optimize loyalty and discount strategies
-- Improve repeat order rate

-Example:
-> Retaining even a small percentage of high-risk users can significantly improve revenue and platform engagement.

----

 ## ⚠️ Assumptions & Limitations
 - Dataset is a proxy for production data
 - Predictions are generated in batch mode
-- External factors (competitor offers, app UX changes) are not included
+- External factors (competitor offers, UI changes) are not included
-- Some engagement signals are sparsely populated
+- Real-time deployment is out of scope

-These limitations are documented to keep the project **transparent and interview-safe**.
+These are documented intentionally to keep the project transparent and interview-safe.

 ---

 ## 🔮 Future Improvements
-- Add rolling time-window features
+- Add time-series features (trend in engagement)
-- Incorporate customer lifecycle stages
+- Introduce customer lifecycle stages
-- Deploy model as an API
+- Deploy model as a REST API
 - Add monitoring and retraining pipeline (MLOps)

 ---

-## 🧠 Key Learnings
+## 🧠 Key Takeaways
-- Churn labels often need to be engineered
-- Behavioral features outperform raw demographics
+- Real-world ML problems rarely come with clean labels
+- Feature engineering and business context matter more than model choice
-- Business context is essential for evaluation
+- Threshold tuning is essential for operational usefulness

 ---